Robert-W/react-rust/docs/PeerCertificates.md

     }
     ```

-1. We're all set and ready to test it now.
-Let's start by creating some peer certificates in the `api/certs` directory.
+1. Let's create some peer certificates in the `api/certs` directory.
     ```shell
     cd api/certs